A Coinductive Approach to Proof Search through Typed Lambda-Calculi

 In the case of an atom $p$, for the definition of $\sol{\Gamma}{p}$, let $y_i:A_i$ be the $i$-th declaration in some enumeration of $\Gamma$ with $A_i$ of the form $\vec{B_i}\impl p$.
 Let $\vec{B_i} = B_{i,1},\ldots,B_{i,k_i}$.
 Define $N_{i,j}:=\sol{\Gamma}{B_{i,j}}$.
 Then, $E_i:=y_i\fl j{N_{i,j}}$, and finally,

 This is more sloppily written as

 In this manner, we can even write the whole definition in one line:

 with $\Delta:=\Gamma,\vec x:\vec A$.
-The usual convention on bound variables ensures that ($x$'s are fresh enough so that) $\Delta$ is a context. \end{definition} A crucial element (for the succinctness of this definition and the rather structure-oriented further analysis) is that $\RIntro$ is the only way to prove an implication, hence that the leading $\lambda$-abstractions are inevitable.
+The usual convention on bound variables ensures that ($x$'s are fresh enough so that) $\Delta$ is a context. \end{definition} This definition has to be read with Proposition~\ref{prop:adequacy-general-case} in mind that will be stated and proven later in this section and that guarantees that all and only the solutions of a logical sequent $\sigma$ are in a precise sense contained in $\solfunction\sigma$.

+A crucial element (for the succinctness of this definition and the rather structure-oriented further analysis) is that $\RIntro$ is the only way to prove an implication, hence that the leading lambda-abstractions are inevitable.
 Then, the extended (finite) context $\Delta$ is traversed to pick variables $y$ with formulas of the form $\vec B\impl p$, thus with the right atom $p$ in the conclusion.
 And this spawns tuples of search spaces, for all the $B_j$, again w.\,r.\,t.~the extended context $\Delta$.
-Notice that this is a well-formed definition: for every sequent $\sigma$, $\solfunction\sigma$ is a B\"ohm forest, regardless of the result of proof search for the given sequent $\sigma$, and this B\"ohm forest has the type prescribed by $\sigma$: \begin{lemma} Given $\Gamma$ and $A$, the typing $\seqt\Gamma{\sol\Gamma A}A$ holds in $\coolfs$. \end{lemma} In particular, all free variables of $\sol\Gamma A$ are declared in $\Gamma$.
+Notice that this is a well-formed definition: for every sequent $\sigma$, $\solfunction\sigma$ is a forest, regardless of the result of proof search for the given sequent $\sigma$, and this forest has the type prescribed by $\sigma$: \begin{lemma}[Type soundness of $\solletter$] Given $\Gamma$ and $A$, the typing $\seqt\Gamma{\sol\Gamma A}A$ holds in $\coolfs$. \end{lemma} In particular, all free variables of $\sol\Gamma A$ are declared in $\Gamma$.

 Let us illustrate the function $\cal S$ at work with some examples.

 \begin{example} One sees immediately that $\sol{}\Boolet=\lambda x^p.\lambda y^p.x+y$. \end{example}

 \begin{example} Observe that $\sol{}{\Inftyt}\bisimp\finf$ (applying our notational conventions, and reflecting the fact that there is a unique alternative at each sum).
 In other words, $\finf$ solves the same equation as is prescribed for $\sol{}{\Inftyt}$, and so it is \emph{the} solution (modulo $\bisimp$). \end{example}